 You may also find that walking upstairs or on your toes is also quite painful if you have Plantar Fasciitis, as the tissue is being stretched the most during these types of movements.

-Due to the way the Fascia contracts and tightens when not being fully used, suffers of this condition may also find that the pain is bad after standing for a long time, or even after resting (the same as after waking).
+Due to the way the Fascia contracts and tightens when not being fully used, suffers of this condition may also find that your foot pain is bad after standing for a long time, or even after resting (the same as after waking).

 If you are someone who likes to exercise, the good news is that the pain from this foot problem often goes away when you start your activity, but returns soon after.

-You may also find that Plantar Fasciitis gives you pain in your lower legs too, which can lead to more discomfort.
+You may also find that Plantar Fasciitis gives you leg pain symptoms, which can lead to more discomfort.